New on ValentinaChirico.com magnetic eyelashes and magnetic eyeliners

 With & without

 The magnetic grip is instant, but I could still replace the lashes to fit them better.
 At this crucial point, I experience an adverse fact: when I lift my lashes to readjust them, the eyeliner tends to crumble after a couple of attempts.
-The eyeliner doesn’t fall off but – for a simple matter of physics – it stays onto the magnetic bands.
-A predictable issue, I sorted it in this way: I layered a regular black eyeliner and the magnetic liner to avoid gaps.
+The eyeliner doesn’t fall off, but – for a simple matter of physics – it stays onto the magnetic bands.
+A predictable issue, I sorted it out in this way: I layered a regular black eyeliner and the magnetic liner to avoid gaps.
 I reapplied the magnetic liner if missing.
 I added a touch of metallic green eyeshadow to divert the attention…

 PROS

-• easy to use
+• are easy to use;

-• less (feeling of) weight
+• less (feeling of) weight;

 CONS